Surveillance aircraft: Maritime patrol

+A Kawasaki P-1 maritime patrol and anti-submarine aircraft.

 The main components of maritime surveillance consist of sightings from ship captains and aircraft pilots.
 However, due to the radar horizon, surveillance aircraft are preferred as they can identify targets hundreds of miles further than vessels.
-An example of this today is the Coast Guard’s use of unmanned aerial systems (UASs) to improve their capabilities while reducing the risk for service members.
+An example of this today is the Coast Guard's use of unmanned aerial systems (UASs) to improve their capabilities while reducing the risk for service members.
 Currently, the Coast Guard has roughly 250 drone certified officers across the US.
 The main uses of UASs within maritime activities are search and rescue operations and responding to different environmental disasters.
-The Coast Guard’s use of unmanned drones specifically led them to creating an “Unmanned Systems Strategic Plan.”
+The Coast Guard's use of unmanned drones specifically led them to creating an “Unmanned Systems Strategic Plan.”
 This plan would expand the use of current aerial surveillance systems to new challenges such as drug trafficking surveillance, migrant interdiction, and ice operations.
 With regards to environmental tasks, UASs will be expanded to address marine safety, fishing activity, and navigational uses.
 The Coast Guard outlines the future of aerial surveillance in maritime patrol as improving current UAS systems, integrating improved sensors and AI/ML, and creating more organized command and control plans/operations.

 Maritime patrol aircraft are typically large, slow machines capable of flying continuously for many hours, with a wide range of sensors.
 Such aircraft include the Hawker-Siddeley Nimrod, the Breguet Atlantique, the Tupolev Tu-95, the Lockheed P-2 Neptune and the Lockheed P-3 Orion/CP-140 Aurora.
 Smaller ship-launched observation seaplanes were used from World War I through World War II.

 Law enforcement

+A U.S. Customs and Border Protection MQ-9 Reaper B.

 Unmanned aircraft systems (UAS) are being increasingly deployed by U.S. law enforcement agencies.
 In August 2023, a Congressional Research Service to members of Congress described the multiple uses of these aircraft, including general surveillance and intelligence or evidence gathering.
 Unmanned surveillance drones can also be used to identify the locations of suspects who may be hiding or analyze the physical layout of a room before officers enter.
 Furthermore, unmanned surveillance drones can be used by law enforcement to light up large areas where it may be dark and difficult for officers to use traditional means of illumination.
 There are a few federal laws that apply to the use of unmanned surveillance systems, the Federal Aviation Administration (FAA) currently only has 2 options for the use of this technology by law enforcement.
 The first is that they can only operate them under 400 feet and need to maintain visual of the aircraft.
 Second, operators of the aircraft need to receive specific license and certifications to operate them.
 In response to the few and vague laws, the Department of Justice (DOJ) and Department of Homeland Security (DHS) has created policies to regulate the use and deployment of these drones domestically.

 Predator UAVs have been used by the US for border patrol.